SWFSC/viame-web-noaa-gcp/README.md

 Woodman, S. (2022).
 Deploying VIAME-Web in GCP in the NOAA Fisheries Cloud (Version 0.1.0) [Computer software]. https://doi.org/10.5281/zenodo.6933654

-A NOAA Tech Memo is in prep, and a link to the paper will be added to this readme when appropriate.

 ## Presentations

 NMFS Machine Learning & Computer Vision Community of Practice, Aug 1 2022: [VIAME-Web in GCP in the NOAA Fisheries Cloud](https://docs.google.com/presentation/d/1x2f5r2Yzbo5MNnkkKZxHAxsX6gaMX4JkT8AgJBGfSB0/edit?usp=sharing)